sourcegraph/handbook/content/departments/product-engineering/engineering/career-development/ic5/index.md

 # IC5 roles at Sourcegraph

 This page is a list of profiles for IC5 roles at Sourcegraph.
 The IC5 level is defined through these profiles, acknowledging that impact at IC5 and beyond varies between individuals.
-As they form the level definition, these profiles can be used in career growth conversations between ICs and EMs, in [calibration](../talent-review-process.md#calibration-meeting) discussions between EMs and directors.
+As they form the level definition, these profiles can be used in career growth conversations between ICs and EMs, and in [calibration](../talent-review-process.md#calibration-meeting) discussions between EMs and directors.

 We recommend <a href="https://drive.google.com/drive/folders/1fnw5gmlLDDZb9wDodY3KfcTaM3OOQL7G" target="_blank" rel="noopener noreferrer">our company’s copy of “Staff Engineer” by Will Larson</a> as reading material.